Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 How much does it cost to rent an RV in Los Angeles?

-Luxury Class A motorhomes can exceed $350 per night.
+Luxury Class A motorhomes, suited to groups or extended stays, can exceed $350 per night.

 Total weekly cost for a family Class C averages $2,835 including rental, fees, campgrounds, groceries, and fuel.